List of songs recorded by Ariana Grande

 Grande's fifth studio album, Thank U, Next, was released in February 2019.
 Co-writing all 12 of its tracks, Thank U, Next was considered Grande's most personal record up to that point.
 The album earned praise for its vulnerability and cohesiveness, while its songs heavily incorporated hip hop.
-It peaked at atop the US Billboard 200 albums chart for two weeks.
 The album spawned the international number-one hits "Thank U, Next", "7 Rings" and "Break Up With Your Girlfriend, I'm Bored".
-In the US, Grande became the only artist since The Beatles to simultaneously occupy the top three spots on the Billboard Hot 100 with the aforementioned singles.
-Additionally, all of the album's tracks charted within the top fifty simultaneously.
 With this album, Grande opted to work on the album with collaborators with shared rapport, such as frequent contributors Victoria Monét, Max Martin, Ilya and Tommy Brown.

 In October 2020, Grande released her sixth studio album Positions, which delved deeper into R&B whilst maintaining pop styles.
 For the album's production, Grande worked primarily with Brown, while also enlisting producers she had never worked with in her career, including London on da Track, Murda Beatz and Scott Storch.
 Collaborators include Doja Cat, The Weeknd and Ty Dolla Sign, with Megan Thee Stallion appearing on the deluxe edition.
 It spawned three singles; the title track, "34+35" and "POV".
 Recorded during the COVID-19 pandemic, Grande developed the album with focus on her vocals and to convey emotional healing.

+After three years without releasing solo music, Grande released her seventh studio album Eternal Sunshine in March 2024.
+The album mainly consisted of her signature pop and R&B sound with added elements of dance music such as house and synth-pop.
+The lead single, "Yes, And?", is a pop-house song that was released in January 2024.
+The album spawned two more singles, "We Can't Be Friends (Wait for Your Love)", a synth-pop song released alongside the album, and "The Boy Is Mine", an R&B track with production echoing music of the 1990s which received a remix featuring Brandy and Monica.